gabrielfalcao/lettuce/docs/intro/overview.rst

 natural language, composing it with one one or more scenarios.

 Each scenario has one possible behaviour of the feature you want to implement.
-To make the scenarios run python code, you define :ref:`steps <reference-steps`.
+To make the scenarios run python code, you define :ref:`steps <reference-features>`.

 Hands on!
 =========